JoeVirtual/KonFoo/docs/pointer.rst

 KonFoo has a :class:`Pointer` class to reference ...

+KonFoo provides the following specialized :class:`Pointer` fields

+* a :class:`StructurePointer` field which refers to a :class:`Structure` template
+* a :class:`SequencePointer` field which refers to a :class:`Sequence`
+* a :class:`ArrayPointer` field which refers to a :class:`Array` with a template for its :ref:`array element <array_element>`
+* a :class:`StreamPointer` field which refers to a :class:`Stream` field
+* a :class:`StringPointer` field which refers to a :class:`String` field

-The :class:`RelativePointer` class is the same as the :class:`Pointer` class only the template for the data object is relative addressed instead of absolute addressed.
+KonFoo has also :class:`RelativePointer` class.
+The only difference to the :class:`Pointer` class is that the :attr:`~Pointer.data` object is relative addressed instead of absolute addressed.

-KonFoo provides specialized pointers for :class:`Structures <StructurePointer>`, :class:`Sequences <SequencePointer>`, :class:`Arrays <ArrayPointer>`, :class:`Streams <StreamPointer>`  and :class:`Strings <StringPointer>` which have additional features for their data object templates.
+KonFoo provides the following specialized :class:`RelativePointer` fields

+* a :class:`StructureRelativePointer` field which refers to a :class:`Structure` template
+* a :class:`SequenceRelativePointer` field which refers to a :class:`Sequence`
+* a :class:`ArrayRelativePointer` field which refers to a :class:`Array` with a template for its :ref:`array element <array_element>`
+* a :class:`StreamRelativePointer` field which refers to a :class:`Stream` field
+* a :class:`StringRelativePointer` field which refers to a :class:`String` field

 .. _pointer_members:

 Members
 -------

+A `Pointer`

 .. _pointer_data_object: